Search for the production of dark Higgs in the framework of Mono-Z$^{\prime}$ portal at the FCC-ee simulated electron-positron collisions at $\sqrt{s} = 240$ GeV: Summary

 \section{Summary}

-The Future Circular Collider operating in Electron-Positron collision mode (FCC-ee) is an outstanding facility for uncovering particles that extend beyond the Standard Model (BSM).
-It offers a distinct signature for pinpointing unknown particles, such as dark matter, extra neutral gauge bosons, and Kaluza-Klein excitations.
+The Foreseen circular collider in $e^+ e^-$ collision mode (FCC-ee), which will take place at CERN, will pave the way to observe new particles beyond the Standard Model.
+This provides a way to identify undiscovered particles such as dark matter, a dark Higgs, and extra neutral gauge bosons.

-Our research investigated the recoil mass distributions with low-mass dimuon pairs within the mono-Z$^{\prime}$ model framework ($M_{rec} < 90$ GeV), using simulated Monte Carlo (MC) data samples from the FCC-ee.
-These MC samples were generated from electron-positron collisions with $\sqrt{s} = 240$ GeV, including signal and Standard Model background events.
-This setup corresponds to what is anticipated for FCC-ee Run 1, which is expected to have an integrated luminosity of 10.8 ab\(^{-1}\).

-In this study, we investigated the effects of a simplified model scenario known as the dark Higgs (DH), focusing on dark Higgs production associated with a \( Z^{\prime} \) boson at the FCC-ee.
-We analyzed the results from the muonic decay mode of the \( Z^{\prime} \) boson, with coupling constants fixed at $\texttt{g}_{l} = 0.003$ and $\texttt{g}_{D} = 1.0$.
+Our research analyzed the recoil mass distribution, which is characterized by low mass through the Mono-Z$^{\prime}$ portal (i.e., $M_{rec} < 80$ GeV) using simulated Monte Carlo data from FCC-ee.
+The samples were generated based on $e^+ e^-$ collisions with $\sqrt{s} = 240$ GeV, including both signal and SM background events, aligned with expectations for FCC-ee Run 1 with $\mathcal{L_{\text{int}}} =$ 10.8 ab\(^{-1}\).
+We focused on the possible generation of a dark Higgs boson in addition to a \( Z^{\prime} \) boson at the FCC-ee.
+Specifically, we examined the muonic decay mode of the \( Z^{\prime} \), taking into account the coupling values \( \text{g}_{l} \leq 0.003 \) and \( \text{g}_{D} = 1.0 \).

-We implemented effective discrimination cuts that entirely suppressed the $Z/\gamma$ background and significantly reduced the diboson $WW$ and $ZZ$ contaminations.
-This approach enabled us to differentiate more effectively between signal events and the SM backgrounds.
-Consequently, we achieved a noteworthy decrease in the SM backgrounds while maintaining the signal strength by applying the appropriate cuts, which are outlined in Table \ref{cuts} for the DH scenario.